 Transnational Crime Units (TCU)

-In order to better address the menace of transnational organized crimes, including drug trafficking, the UNODC, DPA/UNOWA, DPKO and INTERPOL launched in 2009 the West African Coast Initiative (WACI), to support the implementation of the ECOWAS Action Plan to Address the Growing Problem of Illicit Drug Trafficking, Organized Crime and Drug Abuse in West Africa .
-WACI strivesto create Transnational Crime Units (TCU), meant to enhance national and international coordination, as well as to enable intelligence-based investigations.
-The TCUs are elite inter-agency units, trained and equipped to fight transnational organized crime and to coordinate their activities in an international framework.
+In order to better address the menace of transnational organized crimes, including drug trafficking, UNODC, DPA/UNOWAS, DPKO and INTERPOL launched in 2009 the West African Coast Initiative (WACI), to support the implementation of the ECOWAS Action Plan to Address the Growing Problem of Illicit Drug Trafficking, Organized Crime and Drug Abuse in West Africa.
+WACI strives to create Transnational Crime Units (TCU), meant to enhance national and international coordination, as well as to enable intelligence-based investigations.
+TCUs are elite inter-agency units, trained and equipped to fight transnational organized crime and to coordinate their activities in an international framework.

 Through the creation of a TCU, national and international cooperation is centralized in one inter-agency unit, making use of a wide array of law enforcement expertise and benefiting from the synergies of this cooperation.
-As experiences in the Pacific Region, the Caribbean and Central and Southeast Asia and the recent results from Liberia and Sierra Leone have shown, this can significantly enhance the efficiency and effectiveness of Law enforcement operations aimed at fighting transnational organized crime.
+As experiences in the Pacific Region, the Caribbean and Central and Southeast Asia and the recent results from Liberia and Sierra Leone have shown, this can significantly enhance the efficiency and effectiveness of law enforcement operations aimed at fighting transnational organized crime.
 The integrity and protection of information is a key component in the fight against transnational organized crime and drug trafficking.
-Therefore, staff of the TCU will be vetted before recruitment and with regular intervals thereafter.
+Therefore, TCU staff are vetted before recruitment and with regular intervals thereafter.
 The aim is to create an elite unit with a team spirit responsible for the investigation of the most complex transnational crime cases .

-At the same time, the staff of the TCU are trained and well equipped to efficiently carry out its tasks.
-To this end, TCUs receive strong logistic support and its staff receives mentoring and extensive training in the area of :
+At the same time, TCU staff are trained and well equipped to efficiently carry out their tasks.
+To this end, TCUs receive strong logistic support and staff receive mentoring and extensive training sessions in the areas of:

 - Intelligence gathering and intelligence analyses